-As an insurance broker in Colorado Springs, we understand that insurance terminology and structure can be confusing.
-In order to combat this issue head-on, we strive to provided insurance buyers with the valuable information they need to make the best decisions specific to their needs.
+As an insurance brokers in Colorado Springs, we understand that insurance terminology and structure can be confusing.
+To combat this issue head-on, we strive to provide insurance buyers with the valuable information they need to make the best decisions specific to their needs.
 One of these rather confusing terms is deductible.
-At Alliance Insurance of the Rockies, we are always looking out for the well being of the insurance buyer, which is why we want to clarify and demonstrate what a deductible is and how it will affect your insurance plans both now and in the future.
+At Alliance Insurance of the Rockies, we are always looking out for the well-being of the insurance buyer, which is why we want to clarify and demonstrate what a deductible is and how it will affect your insurance plans both now and in the future.

 What Is A Deductible